AlmasB/CodefestProject/PITCHME.md

 #### Teams

-Students from all courses are welcome.
+* Students from all courses are welcome.
+* Industry experts are sometimes present to mentor students.

 ---